PVHL/jsObjDB/Readme.md

 The special operation event `all` is called on any operation.

+### Changeset Events

-**Changeset Events** - are events associated with a set of changes to the DB.
+Changeset events are associated with a set of changes to the DB.
 A single operation event may generate several changeset events - for example: an `upsert` operation will potentially generate some records that are _inserted_, some records that are _updated_, and some records that _failed_ to get inserted or updated (perhaps due to key voilations).
+Therefore up to 3 changeset events may execute.

 Changeset Events are _only_ called when changes actually happen, whether or not an operation occurs.
-This means that if an operation actually generates no changes, then the operation event will fire, and the changeset event will no.
+This means that if an operation actually generates no changes, then the operation event will fire, and the changeset event will not.

 The changeset events are: